21 Nonprofit Social Media Content Ideas & Inspiration

 Check out this post from Metropolitan Ministries celebrating their recognition as one of the nation’s top workplaces for culture excellence.
 Moments like these are worth sharing!

-“Day in the Life” videos give your audience a glimpse into what it’s like to be part of your organization.
+“Behind the Scenes” videos give your audience a glimpse into what it’s like to be part of your organization.
 It’s a fun, creative way to share your work, raise awareness for your cause, and let supporters see the people behind the mission.

 7. Stats That Matter